 The unit was re-organized and renamed again in 1880, this time becoming the 2nd East Kent Rifle Volunteers, but only until the Cardwell Reforms of 1881 when it became the 3rd (Special Reserve) Battalion, The Buffs (The East Kent Regiment).

-The Nonington Parish Vestry minutes of 1899 record that at least five volunteers from Nonington were serving in 3rd Buffs, (East Kent Militia) in what was then known as the South African Campaign but is now known as the Second Boer War.
+The Nonington Parish Vestry minutes of 1899 record that at least five volunteers from Nonington were serving in 3rd Buffs, (East Kent Militia, a volunteer battalion) in what was then known as the South African Campaign but is now known as the Second Boer War.
+A sale was held at Nonington School on December 19th, 1901, to raise money for The Soldiers and Sailors Families Association serving in South Africa.
+The sale was patronized, organized and attended by members of the nobility, gentry and other prominent citizens from within and around Nonington.

 During the Great War of 1914 to 1918 other Nonington volunteers bravely fought, and sadly died, for King and Country with the battalion.